 Fiona graduated from Oak Hill College in 2011 with a MTh in Theological and Pastoral Studies.
 She initially took up the post of Curate at Christ Church, Bedford, in the Diocese of St Albans, and then became Vicar of the Benefice of Cople, Moggerhanger and Willington in September 2014.
 In addition to her parish responsibilities, Fiona serves as a member of the standing committee of Biggleswade Deanery, and fulfils a number of roles in St Albans Diocese, including serving on Diocesan Synod and the Committee of the Diocesan Evangelical Fellowship.
 In the wider Church of England, Fiona is Vice Chair of Awesome, the national group for ordained Anglican evangelical women.
 Fiona is also a part-time postgraduate research student at Trinity College Bristol, working towards a PhD.
 The topic of her thesis is acedia (sloth).
 Prior to ministerial training, Fiona was a primary school teacher with special responsibility for literacy and Special Educational Needs.
 For nearly five years, from October 2002 until immediately prior to training for ordination, she served as Lay Children’s Minister at her home church, Christ Church, Cockfosters.
 Fiona’s experience in parish ministry – especially in a rural context – as well as her training in the education sector, brings valuable expertise to the College Council.

 Simon is Deputy Chair of the College Council and Chair of the Finance and General Purposes Committee.
 He is also a Governor of Kingham Hill School and chairs the Kingham Hill Trust (the charitable body that owns the college and the school).
-He is a Director of M&G Investments; Chief Executive of the Fixed Income division and Executive Chairman of the Real Estate division.
-He is responsible for £150bn managed on behalf of M&G’s institutional clients and of Prudential Plc, M&G’s owner.
+He is Chief Executive Officer of Investment Management at USS(Universities Superannuation Scheme).
+He is responsible for overseeing the investment strategy governing the scheme’s £73bn in assets, the majority of which are invested in-house, across both public and private markets around the world.
 Simon has an Honours Degree in Management Studies from Trinity Hall, Cambridge.
 He is a churchwarden of St Mary’s, Henham, where he helps to run the youth ministry and preaches regularly.
 He is a trustee of a number of other charitable trusts that support training for evangelical ministry.

 Ian studied economics at Bristol University and qualified as a Chartered Accountant with Price Waterhouse.
 He spent 10 years in a variety of management positions in a US multinational.
 He took a career break to study evangelism at Trinity College Bristol, where he also served as the student representative on the College Council.
 He is currently Chief Executive of Christianity Explored, which provides biblically-rooted evangelistic materials, with courses attended by over 500,000 people annually in more than 100 countries.
 Ian was previously a trustee at All Souls Clubhouse, and attended Langham Arts Trust meetings and All Souls Church Council meetings in conjunction with his previous role at All Souls.
 He has been a member at Anglican, Independent Evangelical, and Baptist Churches, and is now member of the Leadership Team at Purley Baptist Church.
 His accounting background, leadership experience in a variety of churches, and knowledge of evangelistically-minded churches and movements through Christianity Explored, bring a breadth of experience and expertise to the Oak Hill College Council.